susheelsk/image-background-removal/README.md

 ## 🖼️ Image pre-processing and post-processing methods:
 ### 🔍 Preprocessing methods:
 * `None` - No preprocessing methods used.
+> They will be added in the future.
 ### ✂ Post-processing methods:
 * `No` - No post-processing methods used.
 * `fba` (default) - This algorithm improves the borders of the image when removing the background from images with hair, etc. using FBA Matting neural network.
 This method gives the best result in combination with u2net without any preprocessing methods.